 Rwanda intends to reduce catchment degradation through soil erosion control and water conservation activities and appropriate land use practices.
 Development of catchment restoration and soil control strategies will minimise the effects of deforestation, wetlands being filled or drained, and farmland being turned to settlements, which could impact surface runoff and pollution.
 It will also minimise storm water management issues such as flooding and facilitate the integrated sustainable management of wetlands that require communities to not only manage the wetlands through land use planning but also the surrounding catchments that sustain and impact the wetlands.
 Wetlands make up 10% of the national territory and catchment strategies must apply a strong focus to their enhancement.
-The protection of water towers and key water source areas within catchments will also be a major feature of catchment restoration

-Soil erosion and sedimentation is one of the biggest problems facing communities in Rwanda, due to the serious environmental, economic and social consequences, including loss of productive land, siltation of reservoirs, reduction of water quality for human use and impacts on aquatic ecosystems.
+The protection of water towers and key water source areas within catchments will also be a major feature of catchment restoration of reservoirs, reduction of water quality for human use and impacts on aquatic ecosystems.
 Although there are many different parties involved in providing soil conservation and management advice, it is recommended that consensus be built, and a consistent message be sent to all.
 Implementing erosion and runoff control structures or measures, located in drainage lines or near culvert outlets, which are put in place to prevent or reduce sedimentation and erosion of the landscape caused by intensive rainfall and direct runoff will be critical for Rwanda's water resource management.